Columbia Students Living at Barnard

 See Important Dates for move-in and move-out dates.

 Students with programmatic responsibility for the New Student Orientation Program (NSOP), ex.
 Orientation Leaders, may be given permission to move in early; however, early move-ins based on reasons of convenience are typically not available.
 In rare cases, CU@BC students may receive permission from Barnard to move in early and must pay a $100 per day fee to Barnard (requests must be submitted to & approved by Barnard, not by Columbia).

 The residence halls remain open during Fall, Thanksgiving, and Spring Breaks, but are officially closed for Winter Break.

-CU@BC students are provided with an ID sticker for their residence hall when they move in.
-This sticker allows them access to and the ability to sign in guests to their assigned residence hall only.
+CU@BC students are provided with ID swipe access to their assigned residence hall.
+This allows them access to and the ability to sign in guests to their assigned residence hall only.